CombineSlayer24/L4D2-Mob-Rushers/README.md

 - Common Infected can spawn onto props, make sure we can check if the area is clear before spawning our infected.

 ## ⚙️ Configurable Settings
 Settings are stored in `left4dead2/ems/mob_rushers/config.cfg`.
+If you do not see them, start a game, then you should see them.
 Edit them and restart the level to apply changes.
 Here are the defaults:

 | **Setting Name**             | **Default**     | **Description**                                                                |
 |--------------------------|---------------------|--------------------------------------------------------------------------------|